Petra De Sutter

-Petra De Sutter (born 10 June 1963) is a Belgian gynaecologist and politician, who served as federal Deputy Prime Minister.
-Following her term, she was elected rector of Ghent University.
+Petra De Sutter (born 10 June 1963) is a Belgian gynaecologist and politician who served as the Deputy Prime Minister of Belgium from 2020 to 2025.
+Following her term, she was elected rector of Ghent University in April 2025.

 A member of the Groen party, she was previously a Member of the European Parliament from 2019 until 2020, when she was named Deputy PM with the responsibility of overseeing Belgium's public administration and public enterprises in Alexander De Croo's government.
 She is the first transgender minister in Europe.

 Before entering into politics, she worked as professor of gynaecology at Ghent University, serving as head of the Department of Reproductive Medicine at Ghent University Hospital (UZ Gent).

-Early life and education
+Early life and career

 De Sutter was born in Oudenaarde, in the Flemish province of East Flanders, in June 1963.
+Her father was a judge.
 She graduated from Ghent University with a medical degree in 1987 and with a PhD in biomedicine in 1991.

-She transitioned to female in 2004.

-Medical career

 After graduating, De Sutter moved to the United States, spending two years studying oocyte genetics in Chicago.
 In 1994, she earned a specialisation in gynaecology.
 In 2000, she was named Professor in Reproductive Medicine at Ghent University.
 In 2006, she was named Head of the Department for Reproductive Medicine of Ghent University Hospital.